plambe/zabbix-nvidia-smi-multi-gpu/README.md

 # zabbix-nvidia-smi-multi-gpu
 A zabbix template using nvidia-smi.
-Work with multiple GPUs.
+Works with multiple GPUs.